BZoennchen/supercollider-book/_sources/chapters/supercollider/communication/1-midi.md

 We can, of course, bind the MIDI note to anything.
 For example, we could use different octaves for different synths.
 We could also trigger specific patterns using our MIDI device.
-The limits are our imaginations.
+The limits are our imagination.